Corticotropin, Repository (kor-ti-koe-TROE-pin ree-POZ-i-tor-ee)

 If you notice these less serious side effects, talk with your doctor:

-- Acne, redness in your face, bruising or darkening of your skin.
+- Acne, redness in your face, or bruising or darkening of your skin.

 - Excessive sweating.